 The Benefits of Journaling

 Life has seemed to move us all into the fast lane.
-Unfortunately we are taking our children there with us.
-In the classroom the emphasis has shifted from mastery of learning to coverage of material.
+Unfortunately, we are taking our children there with us.
+In the classroom, the emphasis has shifted from mastery of learning to material coverage.
 When we rush learning, children may do well on the Friday test, but come Monday, all is forgotten.
 How do we correct this?
 How do we help children to think deeply about concepts new to them and not just memorize facts?
 To do so, it is essential to teach children to reflect on what they are learning.

 Journaling as a Form of Reflection